Mashco-Piro

-The Mashco-Piro or Mascho Piro, also known as the Cujareño people and Nomole, are an indigenous tribe of nomadic hunter-gatherers who inhabit the remote regions of the Amazon rainforest.
+The Nomole or Cujareño people, also known as the Mashco Piro, are an indigenous tribe of nomadic hunter-gatherers who inhabit the remote regions of the Amazon rainforest.
 They live in Manú National Park in the Madre de Dios Region in Peru.
-They have in the past actively avoided contact with non-native peoples.
+They have actively avoided contact with non-native peoples.

 Demographics

-In 1998, the IWGIA estimated their number to be around 100 to 250.
+In 1998, the International Work Group for Indigenous Affairs (IWGIA) estimated their number to be around 100 to 250.
 This is an increase from the 1976 estimated population of 20 to 100.
+In 2024 their number was believed to be above 750.